 The meals invited people into this experiment in collaborative learning that prioritised First Nations knowledge systems and other marginalised voices.
-Through building relationships and relationality, the meals centred learning about place.
+Through building relationships and relationality, the meals centred learning about Place.
 Not a Drop to Drink is a space for Deep Listening, sharing stories and bringing the margins to the centre.

-The menu for the meals was developed through interviews with various experts including; an Elder, farmer, water-policy lawyer, botanist, mycologist, chefs and others.
+The menu for the meals based in Narrm during REFUGE 2021 was developed through interviews with various experts including; an Elder, farmer, water-policy lawyer, botanist, mycologist, chefs and others.
 Some of these people were present at each meal to continue these conversations and spoke about the ingredient they had suggested and the reasons behind this.
 For example, Erin O’Donnell, the water law policy specialist suggested the Murray Cod, but as this fish is unable to be bought commercially in Victoria as it is protected there was a noticeable absence of it on the plate – mackerel, a more sustainable fish was used – this led to a conversation about the health of the Murray Darling Basin, rivers and oceans and their connectivity and also to the personage, and rights of rivers as Erin as published widely in this space.
 The mushroom was suggested by mycologist, Tom May from the Royal Botanic Gardens Victoria, who spoke about the possibility of growing mushroom protein in vats when thinking about the future and water scarcity.
 Barkandji researcher and author of Indigenous plant use guide to the region, Zena Cumpston suggested native River Mint, reminding us of our connection to river systems.

-The ingredients list from the interviews, the stories people had shared with me about these were given to Naarm based, Torres Strait Islander chef Nornie Beru from Mabu Mabu, who thoughtfully put together the menu, the ingredients served as talking points during the meals.
+The ingredients list from the interviews, the stories people had shared with me about these were given to Narrm based, Torres Strait Islander chef Nornie Beru from Mabu Mabu, who thoughtfully put together the menu, the ingredients served as talking points during the meals.

 Madeleine Flynn and Tim Humphrey created the immersive soundscape, integrating creative audio description featuring narratives behind the table’s drought-tolerant plants and dialogue from the interviews.
 This was created in consultation with artists/access consultants; Fayen D’Evie and Andy Slater.
 The soundscape expanded the learnings to continue in between the meal sessions.